 There is an acceptable range of relative humidity that will keep your guitar happy.
 To be sure, spending some limited time in a dry or wet environment isn’t always a cause for concern.
 We all have been in situations where the room is too dry or played an outside gig where the air is very muggy.
 The key is to keep it stored under the right conditions as much as possible.

-In our next installment, we will discuss several guitar accessories that can keep your acoustic at the right relative humidity levels.
+In our next installment, we will discuss several guitar accessories that can keep your acoustic at the right relative humidity levels as part of your routine maintenance for your guitars.
 Some are relatively inexpensive, and some may have more functionality, but they may cost a little more.

 Until next time – keep your best acoustic out of the desert and also out of the rain!

 Discuss your guitar’s humidity levels with others in our guitar community chat forum.